-This paper represents the current state of our thinking with respect to the fundamental question for practising mediators; "What do we mediators do in the session and why do we do it?
+This paper represents the current state of our thinking with respect to the fundamental question at the heart of the mediation process; "What do we mediators do in the session and why do we do it?

-Our thinking has been evolving over the last 25 years and continues to evolve.
-It has in part been informed by the thoughts and writings of many theorists from diverse professional fields that we feel speak to us as mediation practitioners and trainers.
+Our thinking has been evolving over the last 24 years and continues to evolve.
+It has in part been informed by the thoughts and writings of many theorists from diverse backgrounds that we feel speak to us as practitioners and trainers.
+It has been trialled, examined and challenged over the last five years working with our colleague Barbara Wilson and mediator colleagues at our annual mediation retreats in Tuscany, Italy.